 - Show your enthusiasm.

-- Convince the recruiter you’re t great candidate for an interview.
+- Convince the recruiter you’re a great candidate for an interview.

 Job-Winning Cover Letter Examples for Every Job and Industry

 Our professional cover letter examples will help you create a letter that showcases your skills and experience.

 Account manager cover letter example

-Our account manager cover letter examples will help you highlight the key skills and experience most sought after in the industry.
+Our Account Manager cover letter examples will help you highlight the key skills and experience most sought after in the industry.
 This targeted cover letter example pulls your experience together in a clear and concise format.
-The more succinct your letter is, the more likely employers will take a look at your CV.
+The more succinct your letter is, the more likely employers will be to take a look at your CV.

 Acting cover letter example